If you have installed the French Accounting, you will be able to download the FEC. For this, go in.

 Some of your customers are private individuals (B2C).

 This rule applies to any company size.
 Auto-entrepreneurs are exempted from VAT and therefore are not affected.

 Get certified with Odoo¶

 Getting compliant with Odoo is very easy.

 Your company is requested by the tax administration to deliver a certificate of conformity testifying that your software complies with the anti-fraud legislation.
 This certificate is granted by Odoo SA to Odoo Enterprise users here.
 If you use Odoo Community, you should upgrade to Odoo Enterprise or contact your Odoo service provider.

 In case of non-conformity, your company risks a fine of €7,500.

 To get the certification just follow the following steps:

-If you use Odoo Point of Sale, install the France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis) module by going to, removing the Apps filter, then searching for l10n_fr_pos_cert, and installing the module.
+if you use Odoo Point of Sale: l10n_fr_pos_cert: France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)

 Make sure a country is set on your company, otherwise your entries won’t be encrypted for the inalterability check.
 To edit your company’s data, go to.
 Select a country from the list; Do not create a new country.